 - Develop and test proposals for different types of holding companies that respond to specific needs or challenges, with the goal of building a healthy ecosystem for impact investing.

 The Working Group explored two specific areas of inquiry with regard to the use of holdco structures in impact investing:

 - Supply-Side Considerations: Investor Preferences and Requirements for Open-ended Structures.
 The sub-group aimed to understand investor appetite for open-ended structures across a range of investor types (including institutional investors, foundations, family offices, DFIs, and others).
 Activities included conducting primary research with investors, prototyping holdco models and liquidity mechanisms, and testing and iterating models with investor focus groups.

 GIIN members leading this work include: Accion Venture Lab, Bridges Ventures, Enclude, Kois Invest, Pegasus Capital, Orrick, TIAA, Unitus Impact, and Triodos Investment Management.

 - Demand-side Considerations: Appropriateness of Holdco Models for Early-Stage Investing.
-The sub-group aims to understand whether and how holdco models could serve as an alternative to the typical closed-ended fund structure to support the growth of early-stage enterprises.
-Activities include a market scan of existing and conceived holdco models targeting early-stage investing, primary research with managers of these investment companies, and the development of case studies to illustrate the design and performance of specific terms and features.
+The sub-group aimed to understand whether and how holdco models could serve as an alternative to the typical closed-ended fund structure to support the growth of early-stage enterprises.
+Activities included a market scan of existing and conceived holdco models targeting early-stage investing, primary research with managers of these investment companies, and the development of case studies to illustrate the design and performance of specific terms and features.

 For more information on the GIIN Holding Company Working Group, please contact the Membership Team at email@example.com.